ebi2002/WeatherProject/README.md

 # WeatherApp
-a project for knowing weather of cities.
+a project for knowing weather and climate of cities.